uc-cdis/gen3.org/content/resources/user/access-data.md

 Custom filters can also be added by clicking on the "add a custom filter" button.
 Begin typing the property you would like to add as a custom filter and then select it.
 You can then enter the values of that property to filter data on.
 -->

-A spreadsheet containing available clinical, demographic, or experimental metadata can be downloaded by clicking on the corresponding button once a cohort or group of files has been selected.
+* A spreadsheet containing available clinical, demographic, or experimental metadata can be downloaded by clicking on the corresponding button once a cohort or group of files has been selected.

 ![Selection and Download](Gen3_selection_and_download_highlight.png)

+* Individual files can be downloaded by simply clicking on the filename and then clicking the download button, or by finding the GUID of the respective file and entering the URL https://gen3.datacommons.io/files/GUID.

+__Note:__ If a commons restricts data download access to within a virtual private cloud (VPC), then an "Access Denied" error will be displayed by the website.

+### Using a Data File Download Manifest with the Gen3-Client
+* The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.
+For a detailed description, see [this section](/resources/user/gen3-client/).

+* From within the Exploration tool, after applying the chosen filters to the list of study subjects or data files, they can be selected by checking the checkbox next to each case or file.
+Then, when the "Manifest" button is clicked, a file will be downloaded that contains all the GUIDs associated with the chosen cases or files.
+This manifest can then be used to [download the files using the gen3-client](/resources/user/gen3-client/#5-provide-a-manifest-file-for-bulk-download).